The Hector Berlioz Website

 This page presents pictures of these poets and the locations in Weimar associated with them and visited by Berlioz (see his Memoirs).
 The pictures are presented in two sections: first pictures of the past, and second pictures of the present (taken in 2008).

-Unless otherwise stated all the modern photographs on the page were taken by Michel Austin in 2008; other images have been scanned from engravings, postcards and other publications in our own collection. © Michel Austin and Monir Tayeb.
+Unless otherwise stated all the modern photographs on the page were taken by Michel Austin in 2008; other images have been scanned from engravings, postcards and other publications in our collection. © Michel Austin and Monir Tayeb.
 All rights of reproduction reserved.

 This page is also available in French